frontenddogma/rote-learning-html-css/manuscript/html.md

 ## Attributes

-Memorize all attributes, including event handler attributes.
-Repeat attribute mentions indicate different meanings.
-“HTML elements” refers to any element in the “http://www.w3.org/1999/xhtml” namespace namespace (including, as per the specification, XML documents). <!-- @@ Check on https://github.com/whatwg/html/issues/10414 and whether to include `onbeforeinput`! -->
+Memorize all attributes.
+(Repeat attribute mentions indicate different meanings.
+“HTML elements” refers to any element in the “http://www.w3.org/1999/xhtml” namespace namespace—including, as per the specification, XML documents.) <!-- @@ Check on https://github.com/whatwg/html/issues/10414 and whether to include `onbeforeinput`! -->

 | Attributes | Elements |
 | --- | --- |